codewithmsunke/Intune-Autopilot-Hash-Import-Tool/README.md

 - ✅ All actions logged with user identity
 - ✅ Access controlled by Azure AD roles

+### Disclaimer

+This tool is provided 'as‑is' without warranty.
+Use it at your own risk.
+Test in a non‑production environment before use.
+The author is not responsible for data loss, system outages, or other damages arising from use of this tool.
+For production use, obtain approval from your IT/security team.

 ## Support

 For issues or questions: